dennisyd/publishjockey-export/debug/standard_markdown.md

 The dopamine release triggered by novel information creates a reward circuit that can override your conscious intentions.
 You may sit down to work on a project you genuinely care about, but find yourself repeatedly checking your phone—not because the project isn't meaningful, but because your brain's reward circuitry has been hijacked by the promise of novel stimulation.

-## Cognitive Switching Costs: The Tax of Fragmented Attention
+\section*{Cognitive Switching Costs: The Tax of Fragmented Attention}

 Every time you switch your attention from one task to another, you pay a cognitive tax.
 This "switching cost" manifests in several ways: